Trade Gold Trading

-What Happens When Your Free Margin in Your Account is Negative?
+What Happens When the Free Margin in Your Account is Negative?

-A stop out is when a trader's trading account free margin goes below the required margin level that's set by the online broker.
-This means that because the free margin in the trader's account has gone below the required margin level then the trader gets a stop-out & some of the open trades in gold trader's are closed by the online broker until this margin level goes back upto above the required margin level.
+A stop out is when a trader's trading account free margin falls below the required margin level that is set by the online broker.
+This means that because the free margin in the trader's account has gone below the required margin level then the trader gets a stop-out & some of the open trade transactions in gold trader's are closed by the online broker until this margin level goes back upto above the required margin level.

-Some of the open trades might be closed out or all of the open trades might be liquidated if this stop-out is automatically executed by the online broker.
+Some of the open trade transactions might be closed or all of the open trade transactions might be liquidated if this stop out is executed automatically by the online broker.

 What's Margin Requirement Level?